Analysis | Even if state polls are underestimating Trump as much as they did in 2016, Biden is in position to win

 We can visualize this.
 The interactive below uses current polling averages from FiveThirtyEight to show who’s expected to win each state.
 The darker blue or red, the bigger the lead for Biden or Trump, respectively.

 What happens if the polls are off?
 To see what happens if they’re off in each state as much as they were in 2016, click the “same as 2016” button.
-At the moment, that still yields a Biden win: He picks up six states and wins the electoral college by more than 100 votes.
+At the moment, that still yields a Biden win: He picks up six states and wins the electoral college by nearly 100 votes.
 If the polls are as wrong as they were in 2016 but in the other direction — meaning that the polls understate Biden’s support, the swing to the Democrat is (predictably) even bigger.

 Poll shift?